OpenMDAO/OpenMDAO-Framework/docs/getting-started/install.rst

   #
   root                  *  /Users/<username>/anaconda

+By default, you're in your root env.
+To create an another env, we would use conda create.
 Later on, we will explore creation of a new conda environment to hold your openmdao installation.
+More information about conda environments is available at Continuum Analytics' website.

 **Conda Configuration**

 Before we install OpenMDAO, we need to make a couple of minor configuration changes to Anaconda.
 In your home directory, there will be a .condarc file that stores your preferences and settings for your Anaconda installation.
-The following conda config commands will make the changes needed, which are really just adding settings to your .condarc file.
+The following conda config commands will make the changes needed, but the commands' net result is adding settings to your .condarc file.
 If you're comfortable with doing so, you can edit the .condarc file directly to change these settings.

 1.)
 Add OpenMDAO's channel to your config.
-This makes it so that while installing, conda will search for required packages using OpenMDAO's packages on the binstar website.
+Adding our channel ensures that while installing, conda will search for required packages using OpenMDAO's packages that are hosted on the binstar website.

 ::

    conda config --add channels https://conda.binstar.org/OpenMDAO

 2.)
 This one is optional, but helps provide peace of mind.
-In order to see from which channel conda expects to download during an installation try this:
-(i.e. to make sure packages are expected to come from OpenMDAO's channel.)
+In order to be certain from which channel conda expects to download during an installation try this: (i.e. to make sure packages are expected to come from OpenMDAO's channel.)

 ::